openstudioproject/openstudio_docs/api_v1/schedule_get.rst

     Name
         [String] Name of classtype

-2. The following data is provided for teachers:
+2. The following data is provided for teachers
 -----------------------------------------------

     Bio